greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/function-summary.html.md

 |`#>`|`text[]`| `json` or `jsonb` | Get the JSON object at the specified path.|`'{"a": {"b":{"c": "foo"}}}'::json#>'{a,b}`'|`{"c": "foo"}`|
 |`#>>`|`text[]`| `text` | Get the JSON object at the specified path as `text`.|`'{"a":[1,2,3],"b":[4,5,6]}'::json#>>'{a,2}'`|`3`|

-**Note:** There are parallel variants of these operators for both the `json` and `jsonb` data types.
+> **Note** There are parallel variants of these operators for both the `json` and `jsonb` data types.
 The field/element/path extraction operators return the same data type as their left-hand input \(either `json` or `jsonb`\), except for those specified as returning `text`, which coerce the value to `text`.
 The field/element/path extraction operators return `NULL`, rather than failing, if the JSON input does not have the right structure to match the request; for example if no such element exists.
 The field/element/path extraction operators that accept integer JSON array subscripts all support negative subscripting from the end of arrays.

 These standard comparison operators are available for `jsonb`, but not for `json.` They follow the ordering rules for B-tree operations outlined at [jsonb Indexing](../admin_guide/query/topics/json-data.html#topic_aqt_1tw_mq).